Required Reading

 This course is an introduction to data analysis for nursing and healthcare-related research.
 Course emphasis is on practical application and understanding how the research question drives the choice of particular statistical procedures.
 Descriptive and univariate inferential statistics will be covered.
 Students will learn how to create and manage simple databases in SPSS, interpret SPSS outputs, and draw statistical conclusions.

 This course provides nursing students opportunities to develop leadership and management skills through participation in a variety of programs and activities.
 Students learn how to work in cooperative relationships with peers, faculty, students in other disciplines, community service organizations, and the public in a service learning environment.
 Membership in National Student Nurses Association and Student Nurses Association of Virginia is a requirement.
-Nursing students only.
+Instructor permission.

 This course is designed to provide an overview of (1) how health care is financed, organized, and delivered in the U.S., as well as (2) the major policy challenges created by the system's organization, or lack thereof.
 In drawing from a variety of perspectives-including political science, economics and history-the course surveys the key stakeholders: those who pay for, provide and receive care.

-*This course counts as a social science/history area requirement for BSN students.
+This course can be counted toward the social science/history area requirement for traditional BSN students.

 Planners - Graduate Students